tandeshao/tp/docs/team/tandeshao.md

   * Backup system (Pull requests [\#147](https://github.com/AY2122S2-CS2103T-T17-4/tp/pull/147), [\#246](https://github.com/AY2122S2-CS2103T-T17-4/tp/pull/246))
     * What it does: Backups the Abπ data so that whenever the "addressbook.json" file is corrupted, users would not lose their existing data of Abπ.
-    * Justification: Everytime the original data file is corrupted, Abπ would load up an empty addressbook and if a user keys in a valid command, the empty data would be saved to the "addressbook.json" file.
+    * Justification: Every time the original data file is corrupted, Abπ would load up an empty address book and if a user keys in a valid command, the empty data would be saved to the "addressbook.json" file.
 With that, the original data file of the Abπ is lost and this is a major feature flaw for the application.
 Hence, a backup system is created.

 <div style="page-break-after: always;"></div>